porcinus/Arma-3/mpmissions/README.md

 	- Lamps can sometime flicker with noise.

 - Inventory:
-	- When respawn with previous loadout, add 25 rounds in primary weapon if empty.
+	- When respawn with previous loadout, refill primary weapon magazine to 25 rounds.
-	- Jerrycan contain visible from inventory screen when have a jerrycan.
+	- Jerrycan contain is visible in inventory screen when player have a jerrycan.

 - What still need to be done: You tell me :P
 ```